 Ki67 staining

-Ki67 staining was positive in A2, A3, A5 and A6, but negative in the other groups (Figure 6).
+Ki67 staining was positive in specimens A2, A3, A5 and A6, but negative in the other specimens (Figure 6).

-As shown in Table 3, the positive rate of Ki67 was not 0 in groups A2, A3, A5, or A6, and was 0 in the other groups, suggesting that there was obvious injury-proliferation reaction in the liver tissue around the portal vein of radiofrequency ablation site and the distal site in group A.
+As shown in Table 3, the positive rate of Ki67 was not 0 in specimens A2, A3, A5, or A6, and was 0 in the other specimens, suggesting that there was an obvious injury-proliferation reaction in the liver tissue around the portal vein at the RFA site and the distal site in group A.

 DISCUSSION